csabattilas/tvmaze/README.md

 ### Features

-* Dashboard - shows popular shows by countries like United States or Netherlands (for Netherlands, select all or very popular in the config menu in order to have results)
+* Dashboard - presents popular shows:
+    * by countries like United States or Netherlands (for Netherlands, select all or very popular in the config menu in order to have results)
+    * by popularity rating
+    * for current and next week

 * Search - searches shows across all networks in the world by name
 * small config menu to refine Dashboard
 * modals to present details about shows as summary, cast, or upcoming episodes information